shaik1002/biggitlabbomb/doc/tutorials/observability/observability_django_tutorial.md

    - In the **Project name** field, enter `animals`.
 1. Select **Create project**.
 1. In the `animals` project, on the left sidebar, select **Settings > Access tokens**.
-1. Create an access token with the `api` scope and Developer role.
+1. Create an access token with the Owner role and the `read_api` and `write_observability` scopes.
 Store the token value somewhere safe—you'll need it later.

 ## Create a Django application